Meet the Northampton Bike Park team

 I first got involved around 1989 when I purchased my first MTB to go touring around Europe.
 I was gone for six months, travelled around 6500 miles, crossed the Pyrenes twice and went through 6 countries.
 I met loads of great people, and it was one of the best experiences of my life.
 When I got home, I rode my bike to work one day, and someone stole it!
 I then imported a Fisher CR7 from the USA and my mum shouted at me for a week for spending so much money.
 That’s when the real love affair with mountain biking started.

-What’s the best thing about MTB and why do you love it?
+What’s the best thing about MTBing and why do you love it?

 Paul: